5 Really Easy Slow Cooker Recipes

 Of course, you can add other favorite vegetables to this stir fry: cut carrots, snow peas, onions, whatever you’d like.
 My kids are partial to broccoli and baby corn, and I love water chestnuts.

-After the first time I made French toast in the slow cooker, I knew I needed to do some tweaking–my first go around had the toast too mushy for my daughters’ taste.
+After the first time I made French toast in the slow cooker, I knew I needed to do some tweaking.
+In the first go around, the bread was too mushy for my daughters’ taste.
 So I modified it, mostly by using half of the liquid that the original recipe called for.
-Here’s what I used this time around:
+Once I tweaked this really easy recipe, it was perfect.

 3/4 cup skim milk (you can use whichever kind of milk you like; we only get skim or fat-free milk)